scitime/scitime/README.md

 print("elapsed time: {:.2}".format(elapsed_time))
 print("estimated elapsed time: {:.2}.
 95% confidence interval: [{:.2},{:.2}]".format(estimation, lower_bound, upper_bound))
 ```

+The Estimator class arguments:

+- meta_algo: The estimator used to predict the time, either RF or NN
+- verbose: Controls the amount of log output (either 0, 1, 2 or 3)
+- confidence: Confidence for intervals (defaults to 95%)

+Parameters of the estimator.time function:
+- X: np.array of inputs to be trained
+- y: np.array of outputs to be trained (set to None for unsupervised algo)
+- algo: algo whose runtime the user wants to predict

 ### --- FOR TESTERS / CONTRIBUTORS ---